Thailand, The Trip That Changed Everything

 Then the traffic.

-The smell of street food.
+The smell of street food drifting through the air.

-Scooters weaving through impossible gaps in traffic.
+Scooters weaving through impossible gaps.

-Gold temples appearing between skyscrapers and alleyways.
+Gold temples appearing between skyscrapers and narrow alleyways.

 Everything felt louder.